AI in Marketing: Tools, Strategies & Best Practices 2026

 LinkedIn is the most important social media platform for the Austrian B2B market.
 AI provides particularly effective support here:

-- Thought leadership contributionsTools like ChatGPT, Claude, or Jasper generate drafts for technical articles that you can enrich with your personal expertise.
+- Thought leadership posts – Tools like ChatGPT, Claude or Jasper generate drafts for expert posts that you enrich with your personal expertise

-- Carousel posts— AI tools can automatically convert blog posts into visually appealing carousel posts.
+- Carousel posts – AI tools can automatically convert blog posts into visually appealing carousel posts

-- Automatic hashtag research— AI identifies the most relevant German-language hashtags for maximum reach
+- Automatic hashtag research – AI identifies the most relevant German-language hashtags for maximum reach

 Instagram and TikTok (visual content):

-- AI image generationTools like Midjourney, DALL-E 3, or Adobe Firefly create social media graphics in minutes instead of hours.
+- AI image generation – Tools like Midjourney, DALL-E 3 or Adobe Firefly create social media graphics in minutes instead of hours

-- Video editing— AI tools like Descript, Opus Clip or CapCut automatically cut the most relevant clips from longer videos.
+- Video editing – AI tools like Descript, Opus Clip or CapCut automatically cut the most relevant clips from longer videos

 Automated social media workflows

-The greatest efficiency gain through AI lies in theAutomation of recurring tasksA typical AI-powered social media workflow looks like this:
+The biggest efficiency gain through AI lies in the automation of recurring tasks.
+A typical AI-supported social media workflow looks like this:

-- Step 1: Content Planning— AI analyzes trends, competitors and past performance and suggests an editorial plan.
+- Step 1: Content planning – AI analyzes trends, competitors and past performance and suggests an editorial plan

-According to aStudy by HootsuiteCompanies that have implemented this workflow save an average of12 hours per week— this equates to a saving of approximately 25,000 euros per year on the average Austrian social media manager salary.
+According to a study by Hootsuite, companies that have implemented this workflow save on average 12 hours per week – that corresponds to a saving of about 25,000 euros per year at an average Austrian social media manager salary.

 Quality assurance and brand safety

-- Tone of Voice— AI-generated texts can sound generic or uncharacteristic of the brand.
-Create detailedBrand Voice Guidelinesas a prompt template
+- Tone of voice – AI-generated texts can seem generic or off-brand.
+Create detailed brand voice guidelines as a prompt template

-Measuring the impact of AI on social media
+Measuring the AI impact on social media

 To quantify the added value of AI in social media marketing, you should compare the following KPIs before and after implementation:

-- Content output— Number of posts published per week
+- Content output – Number of published posts per week

-- Time spent per post— From idea to publication
+- Time spent per post – From idea to publication

-- Engagement rate— Likes, comments, shares per post
+- Engagement rate – Likes, comments, shares per post

-- Reach and impressions— Organic reach over time
+- Reach and impressions – Organic reach over time

-- Response time— Average response time to comments and messages
+- Response time – Average response time to comments and messages

 Chatbot technology has made a quantum leap in the last two years.
-While earlier rule-based chatbots could only provide predefined answers, modern chatbots understand...LLM-based chatbotsthe context of a conversation and generate individual, helpful answers.
+While earlier rule-based chatbots could only deliver predefined answers, LLM-based chatbots understand the context of a conversation and generate individual, helpful answers.

 The most important differences between the generations:

-For the DACH market, it is crucial that the chatbotflawless Germanspeaks andAustrian peculiaritiesunderstands.
-A chatbot that reacts with confusion to ‘Erdapfel’ (potato) or doesn't know ‘Sackerl’ (bag) undermines the trust of Austrian customers.
+For the DACH market it is crucial that the chatbot speaks flawless German and understands Austrian particularities.
+A chatbot that reacts to 'Erdapfel' with confusion or does not know 'Sackerl' undermines the trust of Austrian customers.

-Implementing an AI chatbot: Best practices
+Implementing an AI chatbot: best practices

 1. Define use cases: